keras-team/keras/README.md

 Keras 2.2.5 was the last release of Keras implementing the 2.2.* API.
 It was the last release to only support TensorFlow 1 (as well as Theano and CNTK).

-The current release is Keras 2.3.0, which makes significant API changes and add support for TensorFlow 2.0.
+The current release is Keras 2.3.0, which makes significant API changes and adds support for TensorFlow 2.0.
 The 2.3.0 release will be the last major release of multi-backend Keras.
 Multi-backend Keras is superseded by `tf.keras`.

 Bugs present in multi-backend Keras will only be fixed until April 2020 (as part of minor releases).